usaid-cs/yesterday-i-learned/random.md

 - A soup strainer is a bad long moustache, straining the soup.
 - "Nazi" came from "**Na**tionalso**zi**alistische Deutsche Arbeiterpartei", _nat-shon-AL-so-seul-list-uh-cher-DOY-cher-ar-BAI-te-pa-tai_.
 [Multiple global economic crashes](https://www.youtube.com/watch?v=Dd1JUTA7Ijc) were responsible for his uprising.
 - 18:9 displays are [6.4% smaller](http://www.displaywars.com/5,5-inch-d%7B2x1%7D-vs-5,5-inch-16x9) than 16:9 displays at the same diagonal length.
-- [Weight lifting is not bad for your joints](https://www.webmd.com/osteoarthritis/features/knee-hip-exercises).
-Any activity where you have both feet off the ground is probably bad (except obvious stuff like sitting on a high chair).
-- You don't see Wenger knives anymore because Victorinox bought it back in 2005.
 - Angostura bitters labels are too big for the bottles because they [accidentally did it that one time](http://www.alcademics.com/2011/03/the-history-and-production-of-angostura-bitters.html), and then kept doing it.
 - If you hit/run over someone else's dog, driving away counts as "damaging someone's property and fleeing the scene".
 - _Baker_, _Boulanger_, and _Panettiere_ are all the same last name for people who used to bake.